WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/loading-javascript.md

 add_action( 'enqueue_block_editor_assets', 'myguten_enqueue' );
 ```

-The script enqueuing uses the `enqueue_block_editor_assets` hook which loads the JavaScript file `myguten.js` when the block editor loads.
+The `enqueue_block_editor_assets` hook is used, which is called when the block editor loads, and will enqueue the JavaScript file `myguten.js`.

 Create a file called `myguten.js` and add: